yogevshalmon/allsat-circuits/README.md

 Note: Compilation requires g++ version 10.1.0 or higher.

-We use CMake for building the tool.
+We use CMake for building the tool, please verify that you have CMake VERSION 3.8 or higher.

 To build the tool, just clone the repository and run this commands(after entering the repository directory)